 This Toolbar (1) is located at the top of the interface and contains shortcuts for performing actions relevant to the current view.

-You can easily customize it by selecting the tools you use the most frequently by right-clicking on the bar and choose Customize Toolbar...
-(A) or going to the Menu Bar and choose View > Customize Toolbar.
-A pop-up window (B) will show up.
+You can easily customize it by selecting the tools you use the most frequently by right-clicking on the bar and choose Customize Toolbar (A) or by going to the Menu Bar and selecting View > Customize Toolbar.
+A pop-up window (B) will appear.

-The Library is not a tab anymore, but a popover.
-This allowed us to make the inspector a proper macOS sidebar.
+In Vectornator on Mac, the Library is no longer a tab, but a popover window instead.
+This change allowed us to make the Inspector a proper macOS sidebar.

-The SF Symbols, Iconator, and Unsplash Tabs have a Search Bar placed at the top to help you find the icon or image you need.
+The SF Symbols, Iconator, and Unsplash Tabs all have a Search Bar located at the top to help you find the exact icon or image you need.